jasonsrogers/nuxt2-course-notes/Section-3/Section 3: Project - Pages, Routing & Views.md

 The marking of active is actually a vue router feature.
 The NuxtRouter is just a wrapper around the VueRouter which means we can use all the features of the VueRouter but call in NuxtRouter.

+## Working on the Post Page

+We'll reuse the PostPreview component and wrap it into a PostList component to share with the index page

+## Creating an admin section

+we're going to create

+admin
+- index
+- id/
+- - index
+- auth
+- - index
+- new-post
+- - index